DHTMLX/gantt-docs/data/api/gantt_createdataprocessor.md

 - url - the URL to the server side
 - mode - the mode of sending data to the server: "JSON" | "REST-JSON" | "JSON" | "POST" | "GET"
+- deleteAfterConfirmation - defines whether the task must be deleted from the gantt only after a successful response from the server.
+Dependency links and subtasks will be deleted after the deletion of the parent task is confirmed.

 2\.
 Or a custom router object: